rayudu-os956/Assignments-Online-Platforms/README.md

 # Assignments-Online-Platforms

-this is wehre i work on some problemss to it
+this is wehre i work on some problemss to it from Codechef and Hackerrank